Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Wreck of The Evangeline.md

 Once below decks a frenzied scratching can be heard from the eurypterid attempting to get into the storeroom where the first mate [[Victor Osric]] died.

 #### Description
 The stern of the ship is all that has survived of [[The Evangeline]].
 The stern of the ship, lodged among the jagged rocks, creaks and groans with each wave, a testament to its impending doom.
 It should only be a matter of time before the constant crashing of the wave dislodges the ship from the collection of jagged rocks that it finds itself on.
+The air is thick with the scent of saltwater and decay.
 The bow of the lifeboat remains moored to the ship, the rest evidently was smashed to splinters against the rocks.
+Once inside the sound of waves crashing against the hull echoes hauntingly through the empty corridors.
+The light filters in through cracks and holes in the hull, casting eerie shadows that dance with the movement of the ship.

 *DC 10 Perception check* Notes that the lower decks are missing as well as the bow.